IN-CORE/incore-usrse24-submission/README.md

 ### Abstract

 Community resilience research is essential for anticipating, preventing, and mitigating the impacts of natural and anthropogenic disasters.
-To support the research, the [Center for Risk-Based Community Resilience Planning](http://resilience.colostate.edu/), funded by the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/), developed the measurement science.
-This measurement science is implemented on a platform called the [Interdependent Networked Community Resilience Modeling Environment (IN-CORE)](https://incore.ncsa.illinois.edu/).
+To support this research, the [Center for Risk-Based Community Resilience Planning](http://resilience.colostate.edu/), funded by the [National Institute of Standards and Technology (NIST)](https://www.nist.gov/), developed the measurement science and metrics that can help communities in planning, adapting and recovering from disasters.
+This measurement science is implemented on an open source platform called the [Interdependent Networked Community Resilience Modeling Environment (IN-CORE)](https://incore.ncsa.illinois.edu/).
 On IN-CORE, users can run scientific analyses that model the impact of natural hazards and community resilience against these impacts.

-This Jupyter Notebook provides an example of how to use IN-CORE to analysis on community resilience with Joplin, MO community under 2011 EF-5 Tornado.
+This Jupyter Notebook uses the Joplin, MO community and the historical 2011 EF-5 Tornado event as an example of how to use IN-CORE to analyze community resilience.
 The city of Joplin, Missouri, USA, was hit by an EF-5 tornado on May 22, 2011(  [NIST Report](https://nvlpubs.nist.gov/nistpubs/NCSTAR/NIST.NCSTAR.3.pdf) ).
-Note that IN-CORE supports vairous hazards such as earthquake, tornado, tsunami, flood, and hurricane.
+Note that IN-CORE supports various hazards including earthquake, tornado, tsunami, flood, and hurricane.

-The notebook contains the following analyese: damage analysis on buildings, electric power network, functionality analysis on buildings, economic impact analysis on the community economy, population dislocaiton analysis, housing household recovery analysis, and retrofit analysis on buildings.
-In addition, the notebook demonstrates the visualization of outputs of the analyese.
+The notebook contains the following analyses: structural damage analysis on buildings, electric power network damage, building functionality, economic impact analysis on the community's economy, population dislocation analysis, housing household recovery analysis, and retrofit analysis on buildings.
+In addition, the notebook demonstrates the visualization of outputs from these analyses.

 Lastly, the core logic of this notebook is used to power the [IN-CORE Community Resilience Playbook](https://incore.ncsa.illinois.edu/playbook/joplin/), an interactive guide for community resilience planning.
-It has used in the workshops with the city planners and government officials, making it a valuable resource for resilience planning.
+It has been used in workshops with the city planners and government officials, making it a valuable resource for resilience planning.

 ---